 The biggest news for medical users is the spread of telehealth for medical card registration and renewal.

 With the coronavirus outbreak, doctors have been cutting hours and restricting non-emergency appointments to reduce the risk of spreading COVID-19.
 However, many medical cannabis patients are seriously ill, and at great risk, should they be exposed to coronavirus.
-As a result, a number of states have prudently relaxed their rules to allow doctors to prescribe medical cannabis without an in-person visit.
+As a result, several states have prudently relaxed their rules to allow doctors to prescribe medical cannabis without an in-person visit.
 Read on for more information on cannabis laws, broken down by state.

-State by State Guide to Coronavirus Cannabis Rules
+State by State Cannabis Rules

-Arizona cannabis vendors are lining up patients in the parking lot and limiting the number of customers allowed inside at once, in order to observe social distancing.
+Arizona cannabis vendors are lining up patients in the parking lot and limiting the number of customers allowed inside at once, to observe social distancing.
 Patients should note that some Arizona dispensaries have had long lines due to the new measures.

-In addition to temporarily allowing medical cannabis certification without an in-person visit, Arkansa has suspended the expiration of MMJ cards until the emergency is over.
+In addition to temporarily allowing medical cannabis certification without an in-person visit, Arkansas has suspended the expiration of MMJ cards until the emergency is over.
 If your card expires, you’ll still be able to use it until the crisis is over.
 However, patients may renew their cards if they wish to.

-During the epidemic, cannabis stores are adopting measures such as curbside pickup, delivery and social distancing to help stop the spread of COVID-19.
+During the epidemic, cannabis stores are adopting measures such as curbside pickup, delivery, and social distancing to help stop the spread of COVID-19.

 Connecticut medical cannabis dispensaries remain open.
-Connecticut residents may still use telehealth to register for the state’s medical marijuana program.
+Connecticut residents may still use telehealth to register for the state’s medical-marijuana program.